 3. They are not worried about you

 They could care less because you’re not even on their radar.
 No matter what you do to try and make yourself relevant in their lives, it will not work.
 Trust me, just listen to what I am saying to you.
-They are way too busy on their growth and success to be bothered with someone who’s trying to bring them down for whatever reason.
+They are way too busy working on their growth and success to be bothered with someone who’s trying to bring them down for whatever reason.
 Imagine trying so hard to get someone’s attention that you’re basically in their face, waving your hands, and they still can’t see you.
 You’re invisible to them and no matter how hard you try, you won’t get their attention.
-Even those little things you do that affects them directly will only hold their attention for a brief moment and then you no longer exist.
+Even those little things you do that affect them directly will only hold their attention for a brief moment and then you no longer exist.

 4. It affects you negatively

 You’re only hurting yourself.
-It will physically, mentally and emotionally drain you to compete with someone else.
+It will physically, mentally, and emotionally drain you to compete with someone else.
 Becoming bitter is inevitable when you’re living in this competition lifestyle, especially when you’re not the one who’s winning.
 You don’t want to be that person who loses everything because you were too worried about someone else.